zephraph/notes/Projects/Obsidian Tools/obsidian-plugin-cli.md

 Lastly the `do` just calls a function (or another procedure)!
 Aggregated together it tells a rather terse story of where I'm at with this logic... which isn't far, ha.

-One interesting note is that `promptForVault`
+One interesting note is that `promptForVault` is itself a procedure.